jim-rose-atg/gh30dc_feb2021/README.md

 Pluralsight - Firebase on Android the big picture - Notes in OneNote Day 3 - 2/18:
 Continuted Firebase on Android the big picture.
+Day 4 - 2/19:
+Finished Firebase on Android the big picture